-Gie and Lisa Liem Dean of Artistic Programs and Performance
+Gie and Lisa Liem Artistic Advisor to the President

 Artistic Director, Curtis Summerfest

-Dr. Ludwig’s family lineage of musicians includes his grandfather, Rudolf Serkin, and his great-grandfather, Adolf Busch.
-He holds degrees and diplomas from Oberlin, Manhattan School of Music, Curtis, and the Juilliard School, as well as a Ph.D. from the University of Pennsylvania.
+Born in Bucks County, Pennsylvania, Ludwig comes from several generations of eminent musicians.
+His grandfather was the pianist Rudolf Serkin, and his great-grandfather was the violinist and composer Adolf Busch.
+He holds degrees and certificates from Oberlin Conservatory, the University of Vienna, the Manhattan School of Music, the Curtis Institute of Music, and the Juilliard School, as well as a Ph.D. from the University of Pennsylvania.